UTSA-ICS/galahad/assembler/README.md

 cp <PATH_TO_GOLDEN_IMG_DIR>/unity-base.img ~/virtue/unity-base.img
 ```

-Once the IMG and ISO working directory is set and it contains a copy of the Unity golden / base image, make a copy of the base image with the included script `./rebase-img.sh`.
+Once the IMG and ISO working directory is set and it contains a copy of the Unity golden / base image, make a copy of the base image with the included script `rebase-img.sh`.
 No input arguments are expected.

 ```
 cd <DIR_FOR_THIS_GIT_REPO>/assembler